Paperspace/Docs/get-started/quick-start/README.md

 ![](../../.gitbook/assets/screen-shot-2021-04-22-at-12.06.01-pm.png)

-From here, following the instructions on the page, you can either run the workflow as-is, or download the Workflow spec to your workstations and run it from the CLI.
+Follow the instructions on the page to run the workflow as is, or download the Workflow Spec and run it from the CLI.

-### **Steps to create and run a Workflow from the CLI**
+### **Run Workflow from the CLI**

 1. \*\*\*\*[**Install the Gradient CLI**](install-the-cli.md)\*\*\*\*
 2. \*\*\*\*[**Connect your account**](install-the-cli.md#connecting-your-account)\*\*\*\*
 3. **Create a Workflow**

-   This step is only needed if you didn't create a default `demo workflow` in the web interface.
+   This step is only needed if you didn't already create a default `demo workflow` in the web interface.
 Specify a name for the Workflow and a `projectId`.
 Use the `projectId` from the project you created earlier.

    ```bash
    gradient workflows create  \